The CSIRO Total Wellbeing Diet

 As with any complete wellbeing program, exercise is a key factor.
 Book 2 introduces an exercise program designed to assist and encourage the most resistant people off the couch with simple and easy-to-follow exercises.

 Book 2 aims to renew enthusiasm for a healthy lifestyle for those who have already taken the initiative, and motivate others to take the first step to a better lifestyle.
-It answers questions from the first book, such as 'How appropriate is the diet for me?' and 'Can certain foods be substituted to accommodate personal taste?'.

 The CSIRO Total Wellbeing Diet Recipe Book